 Legal Aid offices in each State may be able to assist some clients with the payment.
 A link to Queensland Legal Aid is in the Useful Links section.

-DNAQ reserves the right to reserve up to 25% percent of the purchase cost for any cancelled parentage test cancelled within three months of the purchase date.
+DNAQ reserves the right to reserve up to 50% percent of the purchase cost for any cancelled parentage test cancelled within three months of the purchase date.
 If the test is cancelled for ANY reason after 3 months no refunds will be processed.
+Please refer to our Terms and Conditions for our full Refund Policy.

 Some clients have nominated a DNA test to record their genotype as part of their Will and Testament.
 This measure can prevent individuals not related to a deceased person making claims on an estate.